netxms/netxms-doc/admin/object-management.rst

 node and some other options:

 :guilabel:`Routing table`
-:guilabel:`IP route from...` will build network map with route form selected node to node that is selected form Object selector window.
+:guilabel:`IP route from...` will build network map with route from selected node to node that was selected in Object selector window.
-:guilabel:`IP route to...` will build network map with route to selected node from node that is selected form Object selector window.
+:guilabel:`IP route to...` will build network map with route to selected node from node that was selected in Object selector window.
 :guilabel:`IP Neighbors` will show all IP neighbors of this node.

 :guilabel:`Switch forwarding database(MAC address table)`